 Nespresso was looking for an elegant and high-impact way to upgrade its store windows to comply with the new standard.
 We created a digital application to replace the static point-of-sale materials, using sophisticated technology synonymous with the way Nespresso coffee is produced.
 The upshot is maximum readability and visibility, in any weather and from both far away and up close.
 They wanted the solution to take up the entire shop window, and it was necessary to install the screens as close to the windows as possible.
 Challenges we needed to overcome included facilitating accessibility for maintenance of the hardware and construction barriers caused by the architectural recess below the window.

-Our input in this project was not limited to just one area: from the design and production features up to and including the installation process, everything was under our supervision.
+Our input in this project was not limited to just one area: from the design and production features up to and including the installation process - everything was under our supervision.
 This ranged from wall finishing on the inside with painted medium-density fibreboard (MDF board) and rosewood panels to a constructive pivot.
-Moodmedia Netherlands provided the player synchronization, web-based content refresh, and maintenance.
-But it is mainly the close integration – particularly between the digital and the static experience – which have turned this project into the success of which we’re all so massively proud.
+Moodmedia Netherlands provided the player synchronisation, web-based content refresh, and maintenance.
+But it is mainly the close integration – particularly between the digital and the static experience – which has turned this project into the success of which we are all so massively proud.